 Why do I need a PPS number in Ireland?

-One point that many people don’t realize about PPS numbers is that, unless you are an Irish citizen, you are required to have a specific need for a PPS number in order to be eligible to apply for one.
-This need may come in the form of an offer of employment or if you are looking for a school to enrol your children in.
+One point that many people don’t realize about PPS numbers is that, unless you are an Irish citizen with an existing PPS number (as many returning emigrants have), you are required to have a specific need for a PPS number in order to be eligible to apply for one.
+This need may come in the form of an offer of employment or if you are looking for a school to enroll your children in.
 You cannot apply for a PPS number without proof of necessity.

 Where do I get my PPS number in Ireland?